2k4sm/shrinibas-SST-Hackathon-1/README.md

 # shrinibas-SST-Hackathon-1

+## How to use:
 ### Clone the Repository.
-### Run the backend server binary from your terminal
+### Run the shrinibas-SST-Hackathon-1 binary file from your terminal to start the server.
-### Access the Html file to interact with the webapp.
+### Open the localhost:3000 to interact with the website.

+## What i have created.
+### I created a back-end server using go lang which uses search Queries for movies and fetches The Movie and its details using the OMDB api and displays it on the webpage.